 If you disagree with the assignment of a Management Plan, please contact your Dean's Office .
 While reasonable efforts will be made to process your appeal as expeditiously as possible, please note that the appeal process may delay spending on Public Health Service (PHS) awards.

 How does my management plan impact protocol submission?

 If you have a Management Plan, your protocol submission may be affected.
 Absent written approval from the COI Committee, you cannot serve as principal investigator (PI), co-investigator (co-I), or key personnel for a human subjects protocol reviewed by a UW–Madison IRB if the entity which has been assigned a Management Plan: a) sponsors the study, or b) owns or licenses a technology tested in the study.
 You may work with you Dean's Office to apply for an exception to this provision.

 How do I apply for an exception to my Management Plan?

 You must work with your Dean's Office to request an exception from the COI Committee.
 For more information see Financial Conflict of Interest Policy and Procedures: Guidance Document.

 If you receive federally funded awards or are conducting human subjects research, you must complete the COI Training course at least once every 4 years.
-You access the COI Training course via Learn@UW.
-Use your NetID and password to log into Learn@UW.
-For further details, Conflict of Interest Training Course .
+You access the COI Training course via Canvas using your NetID and password.
+For further details, Conflict of Interest Training Course.

 If you receive a Notice of Award for a PHS funded grant, you will need to do 2 things.
-First, if you have not filed an OAR in the past 30 days, you will need to file an Outside Activities Report even if nothing has changed.
+First, if you have not filed an OAR for the current calendar year, you will need to file an Outside Activities Report.
 Second, you must take the COI Training course if you have not completed the course in the past four years.
-You may access the course by self-registering at Learn@UW.
+You may access the course by self-registering via Canvas.

-Keywords: conflict of interest, outside activity report, management plan, travel reporting, COI Training, Subrecipients, award setup
+Keywords: conflict interest outside activity management plan travel reporting coi training subrecipients award setup